kothavamsi1/timetable/README.md

 ![OUTPUT](./Image/TimeTable2.png)

 # RESULT:
-THe Program is Executed Successfully.
+The Program is Executed Successfully.